spacefito/ardana-input-model/2.0/examples/entry-scale-kvm-esx/README.md

 under the License.
 -->

-## Single region Entry Scale Cloud with a mix of KVM & ESX Hypervisors
+## Entry Scale Cloud with a Mix of KVM & ESX Hypervisors

-This example deploys a cloud which mixes KVM and ESX hypervisors.
-The deployed cloud environment.
+This example input model deploys an entry scale, single region cloud that has both KVM and ESX hypervisors.

 ### Control Plane

-- Cluster1: 3 nodes of type CONTROLLER-ROLE run the core OpenStack services, such as keystone, nova api, glance api, neutron api, horizon, heat api, etc...
+- Cluster1: 3 nodes of type CONTROLLER-ROLE run the core OpenStack services such as Keystone, Nova, Glance, Neutron, Horizon, Heat, Ceilometer, block storage, and object storage.

 ### Lifecycle Manager